 Hypersensitivity reactions have been reported and were characterized by rash, constitutional findings, and sometimes organ dysfunction, including liver injury.
-The events were reported in 1% or fewer subjects receiving TIVICAY in Phase 3 clinical trials.
+The events were reported in < 1% of subjects receiving TIVICAY in Phase 3 clinical trials.
 Discontinue TIVICAY and other suspect agents immediately if signs or symptoms of hypersensitivity reactions develop (including, but not limited to, severe rash or rash accompanied by fever, general malaise, fatigue, muscle or joint aches, blisters or peeling of the skin, oral blisters or lesions, conjunctivitis, facial edema, hepatitis, eosinophilia, angioedema, difficulty breathing).
 Clinical status, including liver aminotransferases, should be monitored and appropriate therapy initiated.
 Delay in stopping treatment with TIVICAY or other suspect agents after the onset of hypersensitivity may result in a life-threatening reaction.
 TIVICAY should not be used in patients who have experienced a previous hypersensitivity reaction to TIVICAY.

-Effects on Serum Liver Biochemistries in Patients With Hepatitis B or C Co-infection
+Effects on Serum Liver Biochemistries In Patients With Hepatitis B Or C Co-infection

 Patients with underlying hepatitis B or C may be at increased risk for worsening or development of transaminase elevations with use of TIVICAY [see ADVERSE REACTIONS].
 In some cases the elevations in transaminases were consistent with immune reconstitution syndrome or hepatitis B reactivation particularly in the setting where anti-hepatitis therapy was withdrawn.
 Appropriate laboratory testing prior to initiating therapy and monitoring for hepatotoxicity during therapy with TIVICAY are recommended in patients with underlying hepatic disease such as hepatitis B or C.